You care for everyone else. We care for you.

 Vision & Mission: The Guide for Our Work

-The Ohio Nurses Association is the recognized leader and advocate for professional nursing in Ohio.
+The Ohio Nurses Association is the recognized leader and advocate for professional nurses and nursing in Ohio.

 To advance professional nursing in Ohio.
 This will be accomplished through:

 Evolving Evidence-Based Practice

 Advocating for Quality Health Care in a Cost Effective and Economically Stimulating Manner

 ONA functions ethically and contributes to the welfare of the community.